Get Your Personal Profile Right So Recruiters Read the Rest

 Use keywords from the job description

-70% of companies now use ATS (Applicant Tracking Systems): software that scans a CV looking for specific keywords.
+70% of companies now use ATS (Applicant Tracking Systems): software that scans a CV for specific keywords.
 If your CV doesn’t include these job-specific keywords, it'll be discarded before employers see it.
 Read the job description carefully and ensure that relevant keywords feature in your profile.

 Your profile sells you as the perfect candidate, so use positive language throughout.
 Focus on your strengths, and don't refer to weaknesses.
 Choose adjectives like accurate, confident, and responsible.
 Use dynamic verbs like completed, achieved, and implemented.